 Global investment bank Morgan Stanley may be among those taking this route.
 A source has told Reuters the U.S. firm, which already has a licensed bank in Germany, has applied for a brokerage licence from German market and banking supervisor Bafin.

-The ECB has asked EU lawmakers to close the loophole that allows banks to obtain brokerage licences without ECB supervision, but this has yet to happen.
+The ECB has asked EU lawmakers to close such a loophole but this has yet to happen.